 - TL;DR SM is an annoying card, why won’t this deck just die already, and Fate loops will be the death of any deck.

-Using more Red-Eyes Retro Dragon over Red-Eyes Spirit allows you to cut back on some copies of Red-Eyes B. Dragon, as you will find yourself being able to send a Retro Dragon in place of a B. Dragon from anything beyond the second Red-Eyes Insight.
+Using more Red-Eyes Retro Dragon over Red-Eyes Spirit allows you to cut back on some copies of Red-Eyes Black Dragon, as you will find yourself being able to send a Retro Dragon in place of a B. Dragon from anything beyond the second Red-Eyes Insight.

 Return of the Red-Eyes is insanely powerful for aggression, so I would almost always include one copy, and would always include one copy if I opted to play Red-Eyes Archfiend of Lightning, as it is the best way to extend into this card.
 However, I would never recommend more than one, simply as the effect is once per turn across all copies of the card, and the card itself isn’t nearly as effective unless used following a Red-Eyes Insight.